K-5 students in the Melrose Public Schools follow the Massachusetts English Language Arts Curriculum Frameworks.

 In ELA, students build confidence and learn to read and write in new and challenging ways.
 Students learn to write in various forms in response to text and other sources.
 Students also write narratives, informational and explanatory text, along with completing written research.

-On the following page, you will find a list of the units of study, which provide a quick synopsis of concepts to be explored this year.
+The following is a list of the units of study, which provide a quick synopsis of concepts to be explored this year.
 Please feel free to contact your child’s teacher for additional information about ELA Curriculum.

 Units of Study